karmi/retire/README.markdown

     Slingshot.search 'articles', :query => { :query_string => { :query => 'ruby' } }

-You are probably able to write your application with `curl`, `sed` and `awk`, if this sounds like a great idea to you.
+If this sounds like a great idea to you, you are probably able to write your application using just `curl`, `sed` and `awk`.

 When things go wrong, we can display the full query JSON for close inspection: